bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

       [2][decthresh luaces]) to gradually decrease over time the number of blocks that must signal readiness for miners to enforce taproot before the new consensus rules lock in.
-See also Anthony Town's proposal from last year described in [Newsletter
+See also Anthony Towns's proposal from last year described in [Newsletter
       #107][news107 decthresh].

-    - *A configurable `LOT`:* in addition to previously-discussed proposals to make BIP8's `LOT` value a configuration option (see [Newsletter #137][news137 bip8conf]), rough code was [posted][rubin invalidateblock] showing how `LOT=true` could be
+    - *A configurable `LOT`:* in addition to previously discussed proposals to make BIP8's `LOT` value a configuration option (see [Newsletter #137][news137 bip8conf]), rough code was [posted][rubin invalidateblock] showing how `LOT=true` could be